 According to a recent study by RescueTime, most of us handle our smartphone around 58 times per day, on average.

 That's bad news for our health.
-Because mobile phones harbour a plethora of germs and bacteria, there’s a much higher chance of infection if you’ve handled your device then touched your face.
+In fact, a recent study by CompareMyMobile revealed that our mobile phones and other devices harbour a plethora of germs and bacteria, which means there’s a much higher chance of infection if you touch your face after handling your smartphone.

 To that end, it helps to clean your phone as thoroughly and frequently as you’d wash your hands – especially during the current coronavirus outbreak.